 Another development is the (great value) Freedom Break, whereby you just use one of HF’s accommodations as a base for independent walking, but get full board accommodation, an OS Map and plenty of detailed information on best trails etc. These are just applicable to a certain number of UK locations at the moment, however, such as the Isle of Wight (superb coastal walking just a couple of hours from London), the Cornish Coast Path or the Lake District.
 However, I was glad to be in the safe hands of a group and our superbly informative and affable guide, Mervyn Flecknoe, as we climbed up Pen-y-Ghent.
 As we took our final steps down from the peak, we strode across some massive flagstones made from local limestone.
 For an organisation that proudly promotes ‘Leave No Trace’ as part of its outdoor ethic, this is one impressive exception.
 Because, although they don’t shout about their conservation and care practices at HF Holidays, there is a lot going on behind the scenes.
 These flagstones, which prevent erosion caused in hiking hot spots, were funded by HF’s Pathways Fund, a charity which guests can donate to, and which not only works with leading conservations charities to protect landscape but also provides assisted holidays to those who could not otherwise afford one.
 Like I said – Foundations of fairness.
 For a hundred years.
 Fair play, HF, and happy birthday.

-For more details of HF Holidays, including walking, cycling and outdoor activity holidays in varied locations from Barbados to the Brecon Beacons, or Kenmare to Kenya, see www.hfholidays.co.uk.
+HF Holidays not only offer walking holidays in the UK and Europe but also, cycling and outdoor activity holidays in varied locations from Barbados to the Brecon Beacons, or Kenmare to Kenya, see www.hfholidays.co.uk.
 Or follow them on Twitter @hfholidays or on Facebook (HF Holidays).